naruarjun/DDPG/README.md

 # DDPG
 DDPG implementaion with Hindsight Experience Replay (HER) on bare Tensorflow

+## What's up with this branch
+ - In this branch we have a central critic which takes in actions and states of the actors
+ - Single actor which drive all the agents
+ - Something weird is be happening --- need to check..
+ - The shapes of actors and critic need to be looked at again..

 ## Setting up:
 1. Clone the repository
 ```console